 Small plates for sharing in groups, similar to tapas.
 Mezze can consist of olives, salads, dips, and various appetizers, and are always accompanied by pita bread or shrak (flat bread).

 You will find delicious hummus on every table in Jordan.
-This healthy, blended spread includes chickpeas, tahini paste, garlic, olive oil and lemon juice, and is the perfect dip for pita bread or falafels.
-Adding pomegranate seeds is a nice touch.
+This healthy, blended spread includes ground chickpeas, tahini paste, garlic, olive oil and lemon juice, and is the perfect dip for pita bread or falafels.
+Adding pomegranate seeds, pine nuts, sesame seeds or a sprinkle of za atar is a nice touch.

 Fried balls of chickpea flour and local spices.
-The best falafels I enjoyed during my time in Jordan were in the busy al fresco atmosphere of the legendary Hashem restaurant in downtown Amman.
-You can watch and admire the falafel production in the restaurant’s open-air kitchen.
+The best falafels and falafel sandwiches that I enjoyed during my time in Jordan were in the busy al fresco atmosphere of the legendary Hashem restaurant in downtown Amman.
+It’s a quick sit-down version of delicious Jordanian street food.
+You can watch and admire the falafel production in the restaurant’s open-air kitchen while you enjoy your lunch.

 My kingdom for a tasty labaneh!
 This thick, creamy yoghurt is usually eaten at breakfast.
 It is amazing mixed with honey and used as a dip for flat bread, or hotel buffet croissants.